 At New Rainier Vista in Seattle’s Columbia City neighborhood, modern detached homes fit seamlessly into what developer Anthony Maschmedt calls “a hodgepodge of architectural styles.”

-Columbia City is one of eight historical districts in Seattle, but Maschmedt, founder and principal of Dwell Development, wasn’t going for a historic look.
+Columbia City is one of eight historical districts in Seattle, but Maschmedt, founder and principal of Dwell Development, wasn’t going for a historical look.
 He wanted the homes to “clearly be of the place,” architect Julian Weber says.
 “Columbia City is a very diverse, transit-oriented neighborhood, and Seattle is tech-savvy.
 Therefore, designing contemporary homes was the most logical choice.”

 The Seattle Housing Authority (SHA) encouraged Maschmedt and Weber to produce a variety of elevations.
 “We explored a lot of different roof shapes,” Weber says.
 “The first unit has a really long overhanging flat roof that [drops] down into a wall that in turn folds out over the entry to become the porch element.
 Directly adjacent to that is a steeply pitched metal roof.
 There are also some true parapet roof-deck units.”